FetchIt

 'validate' => 'name:required,email:required',

-'validationErrorMessage' => 'This form has errors!',
+'validationErrorMessage' => 'The form contains errors!',

 <form action="#" method="post">